micronaut-projects/static-website/posts/2019-11-21-micronaut-13-milestone-1-released.md

 title: Micronaut 1.3 Milestone 1 Released
-date: November 21, 2019
+date: Nov 21, 2019
 description: The Micronaut team at Object Computing is excited to announce the release of Micronaut 1.3 M1.
 This is the first milestone of Micronaut's 1.3 line, and it includes a number of significant new features.
-author: Graeme Rocher (OCI Grails & Micronaut Product Lead and Principal Software Engineer)
+author: Graeme Rocher
 image: 2019-11-21.png
 CSS: https://micronaut.io/stylesheets/prismjs.css
 JAVASCRIPT: https://micronaut.io/javascripts/prismjs.js